-After 24 years of compassionate service to patients and caregivers from around the United States - and the world, Miracle House is closing.
-We cannot express our appreciation enough for all of the support we have received to help us advance our mission.
+For 24 years Miracle House provided compassionate services and a safe haven for patients and caregivers from around the United States and the world.
+We cannot express our appreciation enough for all of the support we received to help us accomplish our mission.

 Miracle House was founded in 1990 by a group of friends in response to the AIDS crisis.
 It was in large started by a then disenfranchised LGBTQ community whose response to that exploding epidemic changed the volunteer and activism fiber of our country.
 We were unique in that we provided help – a communal place to call home - for the mothers and other caregivers of people living with AIDS here in New York City - when an HIV diagnosis was essentially terminal, and caregivers needed resources to allow them to stay here in the City.